 Your respiratory system is constantly working.
 All day, every day, it is the vehicle for oxygen to enter your body.
 Unfortunately, it can also be an entry point for pollutants, irritants, dust, mold, fungus, harmful organisms, and other toxins.
-Unless you’re living in a bubble, the constant assault from impurities can take its toll.
+The constant exposure to impurities can take its toll.

-How are Herbs Beneficial for the Respiratory System?
+How Are Herbs Beneficial for the Respiratory System?

 Herbs that support lung health typically do so by offering one or more of the following benefits:

 - They may be an expectorant that helps break up and expel chest congestion.